-Overall visits slightly decreased from 2019 to 2020.
-A membership program was implemented in January 2020.
-This wellness membership program has different plan levels that include services for chiropractic care and medical treatments on a monthly subscription basis.
+A wellness membership program was implemented at IMAC Clinics in January 2020 and this wellness program has different plan levels that include services for chiropractic care and medical treatments on a monthly subscription basis.
 Therefore, memberships could have multiple visits in one month, however only one payment is received for these visits.
-Total visits decreased 2.6%.
+IMAC Clinics had 1,189 and 849 active members for the years ended in December 31, 2021 and 2020, respectively.
+BackSpace also has a membership plan for chiropractic care on a monthly subscription basis.
+As of December 31, 2021, 76% of the BackSpace revenue was related to memberships.